lorenzophys/scipy-docker-env/README.md

 $ docker run -it -v "$(pwd)":"/home/$USER/scipy" --name scipy-env scipy-dev /bin/bash
 ```

-This will mount the scipy directory into the container recreating the directory structure you have on your host machine.
+This will mount the scipy directory into the container in the `/home/$USER/scipy` directory.

 ## Scipy development